About

 Finally, five years ago I wrote:

-I prefer coffee to tea, savoury to sweet, and I’m happiest when I’m by the sea.
+I prefer coffee to tea, books to parties, and I’m happiest when I’m by the sea.

 And that, my friends, hasn’t changed at all…